 Kim Novak perform how a lady with no particular physical attraction can use only his face look to seduce a man.

 This movie should be showed to all young girls that think that if you don't have money or tits no boy would see you

 Average film that I hoped would be better than it was.
 Stewart feels miscast, Lemmon is given very little to work with and is mostly wasted, and Novak is just not a great actress.
 Found myself staring at her odd eyebrows more than anything.
 The story itself reminds of Bewitched in a way.
 I Married A Witch from the 40s is much superior to this by the numbers late 50s "sophisticated comedy".
 3 stars, barely.

 Yes, quite a bit here does not work - Stewart is miscast, and there are moments of anger and humor, coupled with a distinct lack of charm, for a tone that never gives you any firm footing.
 Yet I just felt there was something haunting about it all - like love, it leaves you guessing.
 James Wong Howe's underrated color cinematography adds to the mystery.

 The moment Kim Novak started humming that song while she was holding that cat I felt bewitched.
 I suppose that can be called great casting, not only because of the alluring Miss Novak, but also because of Jack Lemmon and Elsa Lanchester and James Stewart, who I consider one of my favorite actors now.

 It is amazing how well this film holds up.
 Maybe because most of the cast are playing misfits with magical powers, it has a little vicarious thrill.
 Granted, their powers are not really super, merely mischievous, but that works too.
 On another note, Richard Quine needs rediscovery.
 If people know Blake Edwards, they should know Quine.
-They have a similar sensibility.
+They worked together and have a similar sensibility.